paketo-buildpacks/paketo-website/content/docs/buildpacks/ruby.md

 bundle exec unicorn --listen "${PORT:-8080}"
 ```

+## Vendored Dependencies

+In order to build apps in an offline environment, the app will need to have the `.gem` files

 ## Buildpack-Set Environment Variables

 The Ruby CNB sets a few environment variables during the `build` and `launch`